 The naive Bayesian integration combines the likelihood for coupling and no coupling in the form of log-likelihood ratios (LLRs) for all data sets.
 LLRs for data of the same type are corrected to account for cross-data redundancies.
 The sum of LLRs for a gene pair is called the a final Bayesian score (FBS) and expresses the amount of support the data shows for a coupling.
 To simplify the interpretation the FBS is transformed into a probabilistic confidence score that ranges from 0 to 1.
 For more details, please have a look at the FunCoup publications.

-FunCoup differentiates between four different classes of functional couplings: protein-protein interaction (PPI), complex co-membership, co-membership in a metabolic pathway, and co-membership in a signaling pathway.
+FunCoup differentiates between five different classes of functional couplings: protein-protein interaction (PPI), complex co-membership, co-membership in a metabolic pathway, co-membership in a signaling pathway and shared operon.
 For each class a separate network is created.
 Additionally a composite or summary network is created by taking the strongest coupling from the different classes for each pair.

 Evidences are the signals that support or contradict the presence of functional coupling.
 Typically some kind of scoring function is used to convert raw data into evidence.
 For a complete list of all data see here.
 FunCoup integrates 9 different evidence types listed below.

-Physical protein-protein interaction (PPIs) from iRefIndex are combined, where interactions confirmed by multiple publications get a higher score.
+Physical protein interaction (PINs) from iRefIndex are combined, where interactions confirmed by multiple publications get a higher score.
 The scoring function further down-weights interactions from large scale experiments and prey-prey interactions.

 mRNA co-expression across multiple experimental conditions or tissues provides a strong signal for functional coupling.
 FunCoup evaluates co-expression as Spearman correlation of expression profiles.
 For each species multiple selected large scale experiments from GEO are integrated.